sangy987/AI-Chatbot/README.md

 # AI-Chatbot
-a simple chatbot with NLP implementation
+A simple chatbot with NLP implementation

 Please install the following packages in the virtual environment:
-* Newspaper - for scraping data from the website
+* Newspaper3k - for scraping data from the website
 * Tensorflow
 * Sklearn
 * Nltk